rafi/vim-config/README.md

     return M
     ```

+1. You can completely override lazy.nvim setup by creating `lua/config/lazy.lua`
+   to replace `lua/rafi/config/lazy.lua` with your own procedure.

 ### Extend: LSP Settings

 To override **LSP configurations**, you can either:

 1. Customize per project's `.neoconf.json`

-1. Or, override server options with nvim-lspconfig plugin, for example:
+1. Or, override server options with [nvim-lspconfig] plugin, for example:

    ```lua
    {